kanisterio/kanister/design/kanister-kopia-integration.md

 - add users
 - refresh server

-Kopia provides a SDK to perform repository operations which can be used instead of CLI.
+Kopia provides an SDK to perform repository operations which can be used instead of CLI.
 The detailed design is explained in the document
 [Replace Kopia CLI with Kopia SDK](https://github.com/kanisterio/kanister/blob/master/design/replace-CLI-with-SDK.md).